programminghistorian/ph-submissions/en/drafts/originals/facial-recognition-ai-python.md

 editors:
 - Giulia Taurino
 review-ticket: https://github.com/programminghistorian/ph-submissions/issues/552
-difficulty:
+difficulty: 1
-activity:
+activity: analysing
-topics:
+topics: [python, machine-learning]
 abstract: In this lesson, you'll learn computer vision machine learning principles for object recognition, and how to apply these principles using Python to recognize and classify smiling faces in historical photographs.
-avatar_alt: Visual description of lesson image
+avatar_alt: Line drawing of a little victorian-era girl looks into a hand-held mirror.
 doi: 10.46430/phen0119
 ---